2023 Most Popular Medicine Doctor's Degree Schools in the Southeast Region

 Women make up 52% of the medicine majors at the school.

-Louisiana State University Health Sciences Center - New Orleans did quite well in this year’s ranking of the most popular places for medicine students to get a doctor’s degree.
-It came in at #6 on the list.
-Located in the city of New Orleans, LSU Health - New Orleans is a public school with a small student population.
+Louisiana State University Health Sciences Center - New Orleans landed the #6 spot in the 2023 rankings for the most popular doctor’s degree medicine programs.
+Located in the large city of New Orleans, LSU Health - New Orleans is a public college with a small student population.

 About 52% of the students majoring in medicine at the school are women while 48% are male.

 Tulane University of Louisiana ranked #7 on this year’s Most Popular Medicine Doctor’s Degree Schools in the Southeast Region list.
-Located in the large city of New Orleans, Tulane is a private not-for-profit college with a fairly large student population.
+Located in the large city of New Orleans, Tulane is a private not-for-profit school with a large student population.

 Of the 185 students majoring in medicine at Tulane, 51% are male and 49% are female.

-Read full report on Medicine at Tulane University of Louisiana
+Full Medicine at Tulane University of Louisiana Report

-University of Alabama at Birmingham came in at #8 in this year’s edition of the Most Popular Medicine Doctor’s Degree Schools in the Southeast Region ranking.
-Located in the midsize city of Birmingham, UAB is a public school with a very large student population.
+University of Alabama at Birmingham ranked #8 on this year’s Most Popular Medicine Doctor’s Degree Schools in the Southeast Region list.
+Located in the medium-sized city of Birmingham, UAB is a public school with a fairly large student population.

 Women make up 46% of the medicine majors at the school.